Intersection theory on moduli of disks, open KdV and Virasoro: Introduction

 Using our construction of the descendent theory of pointed disks, we prove the genus 0 part of Conjecture \ref{cc22}.

 \begin{thm} The open analogs of the KdV equations hold in genus zero.
 Namely,

 for $n\geq 1$. \end{thm}

 A complete proposal for a theory of descendent integration in higher genus will be presented in a forthcoming paper by J.S. and R.T.~\cite{JSRT}.
 Via the construction of~\cite{JSRT}, R.T. has found a combinatorial formula that allows effective calculation of the descendent integrals in arbitrary genus~\cite{RT}.
 Several months after the first version of this paper appeared, Conjectures~\ref{cc11} and~\ref{cc22} were proved by A. Buryak and R.T.~\cite{ABRT} using the combinatorial formula of~\cite{RT}.

-The study here of descendent integration over the moduli of open Riemann surfaces fits into a larger investigation of exact formulas for open Gromov-Witten theory.
-See~\cite{GeZ13,HS12,KhR13,Li03,PS08,So06,We05} for related integration over the moduli space of disk maps.
-It is an interesting problem to extend the open descendent theory of the present paper to moduli spaces of open stable maps and the Fukaya category.
-We plan to address this problem in future work.
+A matrix model for refined open descendent integrals distinguishing contributions from surfaces with different numbers of boundary components has been conjectured in~\cite{ABT17}.